Sean-St-Clair/M2AP-sstclair-lpiloco/README.md

 only be useful if we had repeat values.

 ## Report Lpiloco:

-- The randomize function was particularly difficult to create due to the only way that I knew how to get a different result for every use was time(0).
+The randomize function was particularly difficult to create due to the only way that I knew how to get a different result for every use was time(0).
 In the end I could not get my function to work well enough to be the final product.
-Out of both functions, Sean's function consistently had fewer consistencies and fewer consecutive items.
+Out of both functions, Sean's function consistently had fewer consistencies and fewer consecutive items and was therefore more random.

+My randomization function worked by looping through the vector and then using rand() % size(vector) to get a random index within the vector and switching the item at that vector with the item at the current index in the loop.

+second metric for testing randomness was testing the amount of consecutive pairs that made it through the randomizing.
+By looking at each pair in the shuffled vector and comparing them with each pair in the original vector, we could figure out if the function was shuffling the items in the vector sufficiently.